cs375williams/hw0-preliminaries/setup.md

 ```
 conda -V
 ```
-Your conda version should be equal to or greater than `22.11.0`.
+Make sure your local conda version is the version you intended to download.

 ## Part 2: Git set-up